-Table 3 : Project progress in Integration Zone 1
+Project progress in Integration Zone 1

 Integration Zone 2 includes areas of the Buitesig Bridge, which is an important linkage road between the Bloemfontein CBD via St Georges Street across the Railway line into the Old East End Industrial area.
 The linkage road further extends to the Airport Development Node to the south of the Bram Fischer International Airport.
 Mangaung is currently investigating the best options for the access road to be used.
-The estimated cost is R325 million.